cristinacolpos/PELA-blocks/README.md

 # PELA Blocks
 ## LEGO-compatible Parametric 3D Printed Blocks

-3D print snap-together objects in exotic materials and geometries.
-This can be used to make exotic-shapes and materials.
-It is also great for creating enclosures for sensors, actuators, computers and IoT devices with mass produced blocks and technic parts.
-Fully parametric fine-tuning parameters and calibration allow for a perfect fit with different materials, printers, nozzle sizes and slicer settings.
+PELA blocks are designed for easy 3D printing, strength, and rapid customization using free software.
+One time calibration gives perfect snap-together objects in exotic materials and geometries to help you explore your ideas and build with exotic materials and any motors and electronics you like.
+Example enclosures with many options for custom sensors, actuators, computers and IoT devices are included, or create your own.

 These designs are not by the LEGO corporation.
-They are compatible with LEGO and similar blocks available from multiple manufacturers.
-These design are legal to use because the associated patents have expired.
-These designs are not identical to LEGO.
-They are specially modified for easy 3D printing and offered in the spirit of open source hardware innovation.
-If what you want is available as injection moulded ABS plastic, buy it for the high quality and durability.
-These model are helpful if you want something customized and special, or in an unusual material or for a quick replacement part.
+LEGO-compatible blocks are available from multiple manufacturers.
+Associated patents expired long ago in a forgotten age.

-The name PELA comes from the Finnish "pelataan" meaning "let's play".
+The name PELA comes from the Finnish "pelataan" meaning "let's play". **Pelataan.**

-Pelataan.

-## Sponsor
+## Open source design, Powered By Futurice

 ![Futurice](images/futurice-logo.jpg)

-These free and open source designs are brought to you by [Futurice](http://futurice.com) and contributions from the community.
-All the software you need to use these is also free and open source.
-We believe in truly open innovation available to all.
+These open source designs are brought to you by [Futurice](http://futurice.com) and contributions from the community.
+Come work with the best.

+The software needed is free and open source, [OpenSCAD](http://www.openscad.org/).
+You can probably learn it in less than an hour.

 ## Download

-These designs are intricate enough to not run reliably with the Thingiverse online customizer.
-The STL files shown are examples only.
-For best results, you need to download and clibrate the designs for your printer and personal preferences.
+**The STL files shown are examples only.** To get a good snap fit with your 3D print, you need to fine tune the size of top and bottom connectors.
+It is also easy to personalize PELA designs- start by turning on or off optional features.

 1. **[DOWNLOAD](https://github.com/LEGO-compatible-gadgets/PELA-parametric-blocks/archive/master.zip)** the latest designs
-1. **[Calibrat](#calibrate)** the PELA Block models for your printer
+1. **[Calibrate](#calibrate)** the PELA Block models for your printer

 ## Advanced Setup